scailable/sclbl-tutorials/sclbl-101-getting-started/README.md

 So, although you might receive your endpoint confirmation email within minutes, a lot has actually happened under the hood.

+> **NOTE:** You can learn more about WebAssembly and how we use it by checking our [create your own WASM](https://github.com/scailable/sclbl-tutorials/tree/master/sclbl-create-your-own-wasm) tutorial.

 <a name="wasm"></a>
 ### A note on WASM